-- Bonus rate on the patient scheduling page is 70%+.
+- Bounce rate on the patient scheduling page is 70%+.
 With some serious usability issues on appointment scheduling workflow, patients would rather call the office than dealing with the online scheduler;

 - Current scheduling structure is too simple: no matter how patients get to the scheduling page, they have to go thru the same tedious steps.
 There are many opportunities and entry points we can capture in this experience.

 - Some critical features are missing in current workflow.
 The office staffs still have to get on the phone to complete the request.